Last updated on 13 June 2021

-The novel coronavirus COVID-19, first called 2019-nCoV that originated from Wuhan, China, is a relatively new virus.
+The novel coronavirus COVID-19, first called 2019-nCoV and now better known as COVID-19, is a relatively new virus.
 Presently, there is a lack of data on the behaviour of this new strain, and the community is racing against time to learn more about it.
 Health authorities have established that this virus can be passed from human to human.

 - Sore throat

 - Muscle aches

 When the disease progresses, the patient is also likely to develop pneumonia and start experiencing breathlessness.

 Members of the public are advised to do the following: